robric/wiki-contrail-controller/Dns.md

 2. Edit IPAMs DNS method and tenant DNS servers or virtual DNS servers here : Configure -> Networking -> IP Address Management

 3. Add or delete static DNS records here : Configure -> DNS -> Records
-    * Remember that A and PTR records for VMs are added automatically in the corresponding virtual DNS servers)
+    * Remember that A and PTR records for VMs are added / deleted automatically in the corresponding virtual DNS servers

 ## Trouble Shooting